isotaan/growler-radio/README.md

 This command will skip the **next** queued song and go to the next song.
 It will not stop the current song.
 Currently only useful if you have ```GROWLER.VERBOSE = true```

 # Frequently Asked Questions

+## Why do this?
+Why all of the work when DCS has triggers to play sounds?
+DCS mission files are archives that contain every trigger, script, and song.
+The full .miz file must be downloaded by every player when they load into your mission.
+For single-player this isn't a big deal, but for multiplayer it can cause excessively long load times and crashes.
+Having the songs in the .miz file means that players' .trk files will become *enormous*, especially if they keep leaving and rejoining the server.

+My implementation of a jukebox has all .mp3 files sit on the server instead of being handed off to clients.
+Players on a multiplayer server only need SRS to be able to listen to the songs.
+Since all files sit on the server, you can put as many songs as you want, provided that each song has an entry in GR-MusicLibrary.lua.

 ## Isn't this a lot of work to setup?
 Why isn't this more user-friendly?